tester0077/wxMS/README.md

 2. MSVC 2015 IDE - Express - Community version

-3. Inno Install builder from http://www.jrsoftware.org/isinfo.php - uses the ISS package from github.com/stfx/innodependencyinstaller or codeproject.com/Articles/20868/NET-Framework-1-1-2-0-3-5-Installer-for-InnoSetup.
+3. Inno Install builder from http://www.jrsoftware.org/isinfo.php - uses the ISS package from github.com/stfx/innodependencyinstaller.
+A useful helper script to control the Microsoft re-distributable files also came originally from CodeProject see: https://www.codeproject.com/Articles/20868/NET-Framework-Installer-for-InnoSetup.
-	The .sln file is set up to copy the executable, the help file as well as any documentation files to the directory ./Inno/src and the resulting executable will be left in ./Inno/bin
+ I believe the latest code has now moved to Github: https://github.com/stfx/innodependencyinstaller The .sln file is set up to copy the executable, the help file as well as any documentation files to the directory ./Inno/src and the resulting executable will be left in ./Inno/bin

 4. Appropriate MSVC distributable package.
 The files are expected to be left in ./Inno/bin/myProgramDependencies.
 These are typically downloaded from Microsoft.
 Copies of the necessary files for the version of the MSVC IDE are part of the package.

-5. A useful helper script to control the Microsoft re-distributable files also came originally from CodeProject see: https://www.codeproject.com/Articles/20868/NET-Framework-Installer-for-InnoSetup
- I believe the latest code has now moved to Github: https://github.com/stfx/innodependencyinstaller

-6. RCStamp utility - the executable RCStamp.exe is included in the ./Executables directory and is used as part of the 'release' build process to update the major, minor & build numbers.
+5. RCStamp utility - the executable RCStamp.exe is included in the ./Executables directory and is used as part of the 'release' build process to update the major, minor & build numbers.
 To modify either by more than one increment or to modify them in any other way, it is best to edit the .rc file by hand to change any one or all to the new starting value.
 But note, all 'copies' of each number in the .RC must be modified in sync.
 It is a command line utility and you can get some help by running it in a DOS window.
 You will want to move or copy it to a directory on the PATH so that Windows can find it or you can add the full path in the 'release' build pre-link build event.
 It is an adaptation of a CodeProject utility and you can find my modified source and more comments at tester0077/rcstamp.

-7. libcurl - the current version uses libcurl 7.59 compiled using the the MSVC IDE command prompt and the batch file shown below, should be executed in winbuild.
+6. libcurl - the current version uses libcurl 7.59 compiled using the the MSVC IDE command prompt and the batch file shown below, should be executed in winbuild.
 Libcurl is included in the project via the environment variable `$(LIBCURL_2015) = D:\pkg\C\curl-master\` where D:\pkg\C\curl-master\ is the main libcurl directory.